PandasThumb/pandasthumb.github.io/_posts/2021/2021-10-31-discovery-of-natural-engineering.md

-Under the title "Nearly All of Evolution Is Best Explained by Engineering" [his post](https://evolutionnews.org/2021/09/nearly-all-of-evolution-is-best-explained-by-engineering/) notes a report that, as notes "Transposable elements modify gene regulation in maize to confer drought tolerance, alter flowering time, and enable plants to grow in toxic aluminum soils."
+Under the title "Nearly All of Evolution Is Best Explained by Engineering" [his post](https://evolutionnews.org/2021/09/nearly-all-of-evolution-is-best-explained-by-engineering/) notes a report that, as it describes "Transposable elements modify gene regulation in maize to confer drought tolerance, alter flowering time, and enable plants to grow in toxic aluminum soils."
 He also mentions a number of other cases in which organisms adapt rapidly in ways which seem to him to be the result of their being engineered to do so.
 His report is one in a series on a Conference on Engineering in